How To Test The Headlight Switch (GM 1990-1994)

 The headlight switch connector has 7 slots.
 2 of those 7 are empty.

-In the photo of the connector (in the image viewer), you'll notice that I'm using letters to identify the circuits.
+In the photo of the connector above, you'll notice that I'm using letters to identify the circuits.

 If you take a close look at the bottom of the headlight connector, you'll notice these letters embossed on it.